<aside> 💡

-Ledger and Notes
+Ledger and Transactions

 Mantle maintains a restricted ledger that provides a very limited execution environment and operations to support Bedrock Services, and is primarily concerned with fee payment for Mantle operations.
 This ledger keeps track of fungible assets known as notes, which are bound to their owners.
-Note transfer transactions are based on the UTXO model where a sender spends their note and creates an equivalent new note belonging to the recipient.
-A spent note can never be spent again.
+Mantle notes are stored by Logos nodes in a dictionary mapping notes to their unique note identifiers.

 Mantle Operations

-Zones remain a work in progress at this time.
+Native Zones remain a work in progress at this time.

 </aside>